sangupta/ps/solutions/2018/build-mongodb.md

 scaling, and geographic distribution are built in and easy to use
 ```

+## Assumptions

-For the simplicity of this article we will not talk about connection handling or the
+1. For the simplicity of this article we will not talk about connection handling or the
 MongoDB REST interface.
+2. We will not touch upon storage of documents to disk
+3. We will not build our own indexing to keep it simple

 ## Document